Motion Picture, Sound Recordings, and Video

 This catalog describes 5,000 recordings primarily of CBS-KIRO radio broadcasts from 1931 to 1977, which were originally maintained at the University of Washington.
 The collection consists of news and public affairs programs, actualities, speeches, interviews, wartime dramas and daily World War II news programs.
 Two finding aids are available: History in Sound: A Descriptive Listing of KIRO-CBS Collection of Broadcasts of the WWII Years (1963) and History in Sound: Part II (1972).
 Catalog cards contain brief content summaries, and are more detailed than the published guides.
 Most entries are available on reel-to-reel reference tapes.

 ABC Radio Collection Catalog (RG 200 ABC)

 This catalog describes 27,000 radio broadcasts of news and public affairs programs from 1943 to 1971.
 The catalog is arranged chronologically by date of broadcast and thereunder by program series, title, keyword, or personal name reference.

 NASA Audio Collection Catalog (RG 255)

 This catalog describes 1,400 NASA sound recordings dating from 1952 to 1975 and consisting of air-to-ground communications, astronauts' voices, public affairs programs, press conferences, speeches, and mission highlights.
 Some transcripts are available.

 This catalog describes 5,000 sound recordings of oral arguments presented before the U.S. Supreme Court from October, 1955 through April 1978.
 Cases argued are indexed in published volumes of US Reports, which are available in the research room.
 Case citations by title, volume, and US Reports page number are required to locate recordings through the Court-prepared finding aid, which is arranged alphabetically by case name and thereunder chronologically.
 Reference copies are available.

-Please note: A limited number of items have been described not on cards but on our automated database, ARC.
+Please note: A limited number of items have been described not on cards but in our Online Catalog.